Con5lata/Graphics-/README.md

 # Pac-Man Motion Graphics Game

-It is a simple Pac-Man-inspired game built using Python and Pygame.
+It's a simple Pac-Man-inspired game built using Python and Pygame.
 The game includes Pac-Man, moving ghosts, walls with openings, and collectable dots.
 Pac-Man bounces off walls and can eat dots for points while avoiding collisions with ghosts.